heyalabs/pipe-ai/NOTES.md

 - use ES modules instead: keep pipe-ai.js (which only has a main function) and create an pipe-ai-api.mjs which hosts the main pipe-ai functions.
 - IMPORTANT: make sure the readline input is locled while procesing so not to record keys and execute them afterwards!
 - pipe-ai leads to ask for the prompt from stdin (in the future repl mode)
+- Editor Prompt: instead of a temp file we could do what git does ("~/Developer/ScriptMind/pipe-ai/.git/COMMIT_EDITMSG" 16L, 433B)